What is Social Engineering?

 Social engineering relies on the basic human instinct of trust to steal personal and corporate information that can be used to commit further cybercrimes.

-For example, a cybercriminal might use spear phishing to convince an employee to divulge company passwords.
+For example, a cybercriminal might use social engineering to convince an employee to divulge company passwords.
 The cybercriminal then uses these passwords to access corporate networks to steal data and to install malware on the company network.

 All it takes is an email, phone call or text message disguised as coming from a colleague, friend, or known company and the cybercriminal has won.
 The cybercriminal may use a familiar yet urgent tone to convince the victim to update their banking information or tell the victim that to claim their prize they have to provide their credit card information.